erizov/Professor/semester_3/lecture_12_ml_algorithms/knn/README.md

 ## Often Used Together With

-Knn is commonly used in combination with:
+Knn is used in combination with:

-- **Linear Regression**: Often combined for comprehensive solutions
+- **Linear Value estimation**: Often combined for comprehensive solutions
-- **Logistic Regression**: Often combined for comprehensive solutions
-- **Svm**: Often combined for comprehensive solutions

 **Common Combinations:**
-- Used together in production systems for optimal performance
+- Employed together in production systems for optimal performance
 - Complementary algorithms that solve related problems
 - Often part of larger algorithmic frameworks

 ## Do Not Confuse With

-- **K-Means Clustering**: KNN is supervised classification/regression, K-means is unsupervised clustering
+- **K-Means Grouping**: KNN is supervised categorization/value estimation, K-means is unsupervised grouping
 - **Decision Trees**: Both classifiers but KNN is instance-based, decision trees are model-based
 - **Naive Bayes**: Both classifiers but KNN uses distance, naive Bayes uses probability